goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 </center>

 We design `ZtplAppDirectory` with this consideration.
 With `ZtplAppDirectory` you will have a straightforward development experience like building a simple monolith.
-But you always now that `ZtplAppDirectory` is ready for microservices.
+But you always know that `ZtplAppDirectory`` is ready for microservices.

 Let's see the following scenarios, and see what we can do in each phase: